Foundations of geometric approximate group theory: Distortion

+Thus $(\Lambda, \Lambda^\infty)$ is distorted. \end{example} \begin{remark} Concerning (un)distorted approximate groups we observe: \begin{enumerate}[(1)] \item By definition, a geometrically and (hence) algebraically finitely-generated approximate group $(\Lambda, \Lambda^\infty)$ is undistorted if and only if every external metric is also an internal metric.
+Note that this condition (which amounts to equality $[\Lambda]_{\mathrm{int}}=[\Lambda]_{\rm ext}$ of subsets of $[\Lambda]_c$) is a priori stronger than just the existence of a quasi-isometry between a representative of $[\Lambda]_{\mathrm{int}}$ and a representative of $[\Lambda]_{\rm ext}$. \item Let $(\Lambda, \Lambda^\infty)$ be an approximate group and $k \in \bN$.
+If $(\Lambda, \Lambda^\infty)$ is geometrically and (hence) algebraically finitely-generated, then so is $\Lambda^k$, and since the internal and external QI types of $\Lambda$ and $\Lambda^k$ coincide, we deduce that $(\Lambda, \Lambda^\infty)$ is undistorted if and only if $(\Lambda^k, \Lambda^\infty)$ is. \item The approximate group $(\Lambda, \Lambda^\infty)$ from Example \ref{ExDistorted} is not minimal.
+We do not know whether a minimal approximate group can be distorted or, in other words, whether the minimal external QI type coincides with the internal QI type.
+This lack of knowledge is mostly due to the fact that computing minimal external QI types is hard. \end{enumerate} \end{remark} We will later see that distortion is an obstruction to the existence of geometric isometric actions of approximate groups.
 We now give a general criterion to ensure that a given approximate group is undistorted; this criterion reformulates a result from \cite{BH}. \begin{definition} Let $(X, d)$ be a proper metric space.
 A subset $A \subset X$ is called \emph{weakly $(R, K, C)$-quasi-convex} in $X$ provided that for all $x,y \in A$ there is a $(K,C)$-quasi-geodesic segment between $x$ and $y$ contained in $N_R(A)$. \end{definition} By definition, weak quasi-convexity is invariant under quasi-isometries of pairs, hence we can define: \begin{definition} An approximate group $(\Lambda, \Lambda^\infty)$ is called \emph{weakly quasi-convex} if it is algebraically finitely-generated and $\Lambda$ is a weakly quasi-convex subset of $\Lambda^\infty$ with respect to some (hence any) word metric on $\Lambda^\infty$. \end{definition} Note that $(\Lambda, \Lambda^\infty)$ is weakly quasi-convex in $\Lambda^\infty$ if and only if there exists $k = k(S) \in \mathbb N$ such that for all $x, y \in \Lambda$ there exists a geodesic from $x$ to $y$ in the Cayley graph of $\Lambda^\infty$ with respect to $S$ whose vertices are contained in $\Lambda^k$.
 We then call $k$ a \emph{convexity parameter} of $(\Lambda, \Lambda^\infty)$ with respect to $S$.
 We can now state the following criterion, which is slightly adapted from \cite{BH}. \begin{proposition} If $(\Lambda, \Lambda^\infty)$ is a weakly quasi-convex approximate group, then it is geometrically finitely-generated and undistorted. \end{proposition} \begin{proof} It suffices to show that $(\Lambda, d_S|_{\Lambda\times \Lambda})$ is quasi-isometric to a connected graph.
 For this let $k$ be a convexity parameter for $(\Lambda, \Lambda^\infty)$ with respect to $S$ and denote by $\Gamma_k$ the full subgraph of the Cayley graph of $\Lambda^\infty$ with respect to $S$ on the vertex set $\Lambda^k$, and by $\Gamma \subset \Gamma_k$ the connected component of $\Lambda$.
 Then the assumption implies that the inclusion $(\Lambda, d_S|_{\Lambda \times \Lambda}) \to \Gamma$ is a quasi-isometry, and $\Gamma$ is a connected graph, hence geodesic. \end{proof} Note that it was established in \cite[Prop.
 3.27]{BH} that every uniform model set is weakly-quasi convex.
 Thus uniform model sets provide examples of undistorted approximate groups.
 We will later extend this result to arbitrary uniform approximate lattices.